wangjr03/FLAMINGO/README.md

 The sample code will reconstruct the 3D structure of chromosome 21 in GM12878 with samping rates 0.5. <br>

-Clone the github repo and place the sample data (https://www.dropbox.com/s/oa08ax67zqtj3bk/sample_data.tar.gz?dl=0) into the folder FLAMINGO <br>
+Clone the github repo and place the extracted sample data (https://www.dropbox.com/s/oa08ax67zqtj3bk/sample_data.tar.gz?dl=0) into the folder FLAMINGO <br>

 `cd ./FLAMINGO/code <br>`